yang5hi/big-data-amazon-review/README.md

 This part is to check if there is bias of amazon Vine reviews: [https://www.amazon.com/gp/vine/help?ie=UTF8](https://www.amazon.com/gp/vine/help?ie=UTF8).

+The vine reviews have higher averages than non-vine averages.
 The comparison of mean and standard diviation were calculated on both vine reviews and non-vine reviews.
 The t-test results shows that the two ratings have statistical differences.

 ## References